aws-samples/amazon-sagemaker-build-train-deploy/02_deploy/README.md

 ## Clone the GitHub repository

-1. As highlighted below, from the Explorer menu, choose **Terminal >> New Terminal**
+1. As highlighted below, from the Explorer menu, choose **Terminal >> New Terminal** to open a terminal window in the Code Editor interface.

 	<img src="../images/module_02/code_editor_new_terminal.png" alt="Code Editor New Terminal" width="800px" />

-	This will open a terminal window in the Code Editor interface.

 2. Execute the following command in the terminal: